mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 ### A. Exposure Summary

 The firm is anticipating a Euro-denominated receivable, due in one year at a baseline value of $20,000,000 USD.
 Because our functional currency is the US dollar, this unhedged cash flow exposes our projected revenue to volatility in the EUR/USD exchange rate.
-To manage this risk, we will be analyzing various hedging strategies for the receivable, modeling such strategies under various levels of volatility, and using AI to reconstruct our model and provide recommendations for the firm.
+To manage this risk, we created an AI-replicable model to analyze various hedging strategies for the receivable, modeling such strategies under various levels of volatility, and provide recommendations for the firm.

 Over a 1-year horizon, the EUR/USD exchange rate is susceptible to macroeconomic volatility driven by changes in central bank interest rates, shifting inflation data, and geopolitical uncertainty.
 If the Euro weakens before the settlement date, the converted USD equivalent of our revenue will decline.